 Please see each island's page for more details about access and transportation:

-During the festival, several passes are offered that cover ferry, train and/or bus travel around the festival area.
+During the festival, several passes are offered that cover ferry or train travel around the festival area.
 Some of the better ones include:

 3-day Setouchi Triennale Ferry Pass (3 consecutive days, 2500 yen)